Melanocyte: Melanogenesis

-dopaquinone to indole-5,6-qionone is clearly seen following the polymerization to melanin, the color of the pigment ranges from red to dark brown.
+dopaquinone to indole-5,6-quinone is clearly seen following the polymerization to melanin, the color of the pigment ranges from red to dark brown.

 Stimulation

 Numerous stimuli are able to alter melanogenesis, or the production of melanin by cultured melanocytes, although the method by which it works is not fully understood.
 Increased melanin production is seen in conditions where adrenocorticotropic hormone (ACTH) is elevated, such as Addison's and Cushing's disease.
 This is mainly a consequence of alpha-MSH being secreted along with the hormone associated with reproductive tendencies in primates.
 Alpha-MSH is a cleavage product of ACTH that has an equal affinity for the MC1 receptor on melanocytes as ACTH.

 Melanosomes are vesicles that package the chemical inside a plasma membrane.
 The melanosomes are organized as a cap protecting the nucleus of the keratinocyte.
 When ultraviolet rays penetrate the skin and damage DNA, thymidine dinucleotide (pTpT) fragments from damaged DNA will trigger melanogenesis and cause the melanocyte to produce melanosomes, which are then transferred by dendrites to the top layer of keratinocytes.